-Managing all of this creates a balancing act of staffing requirements, budgeting, vendor management and internal/departmental communications that can challenge even the most seasoned facilities management teams.
+Managing all of this creates a balancing act of staffing requirements, budgeting, vendor management and internal/departmental communications.
+This balancing act can challenge even the most seasoned facilities management teams.
 Considering the high costs of operating brick-and-mortar branch offices, creating a budget template for maintenance is essential.

 When creating a successful facilities management program, start with three steps:

 There are many ways to create a temporary budget or build an annual budget template you will use each year.
-However, the key to every good budget is to list all your needs and provide reasons that justify them.
-(We’ll look at that more later.)
+However, the key to every good budget is to list all your needs.
+Be sure to provide reasons that justify them.
+We’ll look at that more later.

-All of your essential tasks and their associated costs can be structured using a maintenance budget template.
+All of your essential tasks and their associated costs can be structured using a facility maintenance budget template.
 There are many readily available apps and online tools to help you build your facilities maintenance budget.
-Most will probably take some time to be adapted to your specific needs, but they can provide an excellent starting point.
+Most will probably take some time to be adapted to your specific needs.
+Nevertheless, they can provide an excellent starting point.